-One of my best friends was in town visiting last week, and as with every American who comes to visit me, I
+One of my best friends was in town visiting last week, and as with every American who comes to visit me after I moved to America from the UK, I

 demanded asked that she bring me my favorite American treats, which of course includes Smartfood White Cheddar Popcorn.

 Smartfood White Cheddar Popcorn is basically like crack to me and I have spent a lot of time searching for the perfect Smartfood White Cheddar popcorn copycat recipe.

 And no, it can’t be just any white cheddar popcorn recipe – I want it taste EXACTLY like Smartfood.
 That is my jam.
 That is the holy grail of popcorn.
 That is my everything.

 I’ve blogged about other American food copycat recipes in other versions of this post, but my newly stocked cabinet reminds me that there are still some foods I love that I haven’t shared recipes for.

 Hey, sidenote!
 If you’re traveling to the UK or live in the UK, whether for a short period of time or as an expat, why don’t you join my Facebook group where you can ask questions, get advice or just look at pretty pictures of this part of the world!
 Just click here to request to join and I’ll add you!

 For the record, I’m already almost finished with the goldfish and have had more oatmeal crème pies in the last week than I probably had my entire childhood.
 Success.